-- Base write addresses and instruction operands in hexadecimal (16) or decimal (10, the default) - Case write the disassembly in lower case (1) or upper case (2, the default) - CommentWidthMin minimum width of the instruction comment field in the skool file (default: 10) - DefbMod group DEFB blocks by addresses that are divisible by this number (default: 1)
+- Base write addresses and instruction operands in hexadecimal (16) or decimal (10, the default) - Case write the disassembly in lower case (1) or upper case (2, the default) - CommentWidthMin minimum width of the instruction comment field in the skool file (default: 10) - DefbSize maximum number of bytes in a DEFB statement (default: 8) - DefmSize maximum number of characters in a DEFM statement (default: 66) - DefwSize maximum number of words in a DEFW statement (default: 1) - EntryPointRef template used to format the comment for an entry point with exactly one referrer (default: This entry point is used by the routine at {ref}.) - EntryPointRefs template used to format the comment for an entry point with two or more referrers (default: This entry point is used by the routines at {refs} and {ref}.) - InstructionWidth minimum width of the instruction field in the skool file (default: 13) - LineWidth maximum line width of the skool file (default: 79) - ListRefs when to add a comment that lists routine or entry point referrers: never (0), if no other comment is defined at the entry point (1, the default), or always (2) - Ref template used to format the comment for a routine with exactly one referrer (default: Used by the routine at {ref}.)

-- DefbSize maximum number of bytes per DEFB statement (default: 8) - DefbZfill pad decimal values in DEFB statements with leading zeroes (1), or leave them unpadded (0, the default) - DefmSize maximum number of characters in a DEFM statement (default: 66) - EntryPointRef template used to format the comment for an entry point with exactly one referrer (default: This entry point is used by the routine at {ref}.) - EntryPointRefs template used to format the comment for an entry point with two or more referrers (default: This entry point is used by the routines at {refs} and {ref}.) - InstructionWidth minimum width of the instruction field in the skool file (default: 13) - LineWidth maximum line width of the skool file (default: 79) - ListRefs when to add a comment that lists routine or entry point referrers: never (0), if no other comment is defined at the entry point (1, the default), or always (2) - Ref template used to format the comment for a routine with exactly one referrer (default: Used by the routine at {ref}.) - Refs template used to format the comment for a routine with two or more referrers (default: Used by the routines at {refs} and {ref}.) - Semicolons block types (b, c, g, i, s, t, u, w) in which comment semicolons are written for instructions that have no comment (default: c) - Text show ASCII text in the comment fields (1), or don't (0, the default) - Title-b template used to format the title for an untitled 'b' block (default: Data block at {address}) - Title-c template used to format the title for an untitled 'c' block (default: Routine at {address}) - Title-g template used to format the title for an untitled 'g' block (default: Game status buffer entry at {address}) - Title-i template used to format the title for an untitled 'i' block (default: Ignored) - Title-s template used to format the title for an untitled 's' block (default: Unused) - Title-t template used to format the title for an untitled 't' block (default: Message at {address}) - Title-u template used to format the title for an untitled 'u' block (default: Unused) - Title-w template used to format the title for an untitled 'w' block (default: Data block at {address})
+- Refs template used to format the comment for a routine with two or more referrers (default: Used by the routines at {refs} and {ref}.) - Semicolons block types (b, c, g, i, s, t, u, w) in which comment semicolons are written for instructions that have no comment (default: c) - Text show ASCII text in the comment fields (1), or don't (0, the default) - Title-b template used to format the title for an untitled 'b' block (default: Data block at {address}) - Title-c template used to format the title for an untitled 'c' block (default: Routine at {address}) - Title-g template used to format the title for an untitled 'g' block (default: Game status buffer entry at {address}) - Title-i template used to format the title for an untitled 'i' block (default: Ignored) - Title-s template used to format the title for an untitled 's' block (default: Unused) - Title-t template used to format the title for an untitled 't' block (default: Message at {address}) - Title-u template used to format the title for an untitled 'u' block (default: Unused) - Title-w template used to format the title for an untitled 'w' block (default: Data block at {address})